tvlooy/php-ext-dev-book/manuscript/NewExtension.md

 The optional ```-n``` flag makes sure you don't load the default ini file.

 I you are done with your development and want to commit your code to Git, you will notice that the directory is full of build files you don't need.
-Cleanup these with:
+Clean up these with:

 ```phpize --clean```